Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 I was pleasantly surprised it accepted ALL the smaller attachments in one commit though. ~2.5GB / 500 files.
 Yoikes.

+### "Drafts" Folder

+After all of the above, I realised that although they weren't being *published* to the site, anything in my vault that wasn't being specifically targeted by the `.gitignore` file *was* still available for anyone willing to do a little digging around on the [GitHub repo](https://github.com/Doghouse-Mike/my-notes).
+That was a bit of an ["oh shit"](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/) moment.
+It might be a bit back-asswards, but they way I've got around that is defaulting to all new notes (and 99% of my pre-existing notes) living inside the "Drafts" folder, and that being in the `.gitignore` file.
+That way any sync/push/etc commands won't even look at that folder.
+All that data is there and kept in sync across *my* devices, but doesn't leave them or end up on the public internet for blackmail/corporate espionage/national security breaches.
+Perfect.

+Anything I want to publish gets the `Publish: TRUE` property, and moved to the root Obsidian folder (or one of the published subfolders if appropriate).

 ### Building Locally Might Generate a Pile of Warnings

 Along the lines of "file blah blah isn't tracked by git" in a nice and friendly yellow colour.
 This'll be for anything that hasn't been synced to GitHub yet, as well as anything covered by the .gitignore file, so (hopefully) nothing to be concerned about.